Vauff/Maunz-Discord/README.md

 *source - Links you to the GitHub page of Maunz, you can submit issues/pull requests here.

+*steam <steamid> - Links you to a Steam profile based on a Steam ID.

 _*stop_ - Stops Maunz.

 *trello - Links you to the Trello board of Maunz.
 Feature requests and bug reports can be made here.